-After you click Authorize, the Jira OAuth page appears in a new tab and complete the authorization by entering the Jira org credentials.
+After you click Authorize, the Jira OAuth page o where you can complete authorization by entering the Jira org credentials.

 Note: You can create Jobs after creating a connection.
-For more information, refer to the Preparation of Connector Jobs in the Additional Resources section at the end of this article.
+For more information, refer to the Preparation of Connector Jobs in the Additional Resource section at the end of this article.

 Create a Job

-Create jobs from the Jobs page to sync Jira incidents, projects, and contacts with Gainsight.
+Create jobs from the Jobs page to sync Jira incidents and projects with Gainsight.
 Create a dataset from one source object, and likewise, create as many as you need to create a Job.
 For more information, refer to the Preparation of Connector Jobs in the Additional Resources section at the end of this article.